-5:00-7:00 pm SJDM Welcome Reception / Early Registration Hilton Conrad BC & foyer

-Please join us at the Welcome Reception which will feature appetizers and a cash bar.
-This event will also provide an opportunity for early conference registration so that you can avoid the lines Saturday morning.
+5:00-7:00 pm SJDM Welcome Reception / Early Registration Hilton Conrad BC & foyer Please join us at the Welcome Reception which will feature appetizers and a cash bar.
+This event will also provide an

 7:00-9:00 pm Executive Board Dinner The Local, 932 Nicollet Mall, www.the-local.com Members of the Executive Board, JDM officers, and program chairs for this year and next year are invited to a working dinner.